Record and Schedule automated User Flows Tests in Testdom.io

 Edit and Refine in the Test Editor

-Your recording appears as a stack of blocks in the Test Editor (Blockly workspace).
-Each block represents an action or a control structure.
+Your recording appears as a stack of blocks in the Test Editor.
+Each block represents an action or a control structure that Testdom.io will execute on its remote Chrome workers.
 You can:

 • Reorder steps by dragging blocks.